dixslyf/acush/README.md

 - **Signal handling:** Do not terminate on `SIGINT` (`Ctrl+C`), `SIGQUIT` (`Ctrl+\`), and `SIGTSTP` (`Ctrl+Z`).

-- **Environment:** Inherits environment variables from the parent shell.
+- **Environment:** Inherit environment variables from the parent shell.

 Additional details can be found in the accompanying report (see [_Report_](#report)).